cisco/mindmeld/source/userguide/active_learning.rst

 .. note::

-    The default batch size is 100.
+    * The default batch size is 100.
 For large applications, this number may be too small and we encourage developers to update it accordingly.
 We recommend setting 1-2% of total training data size as the batch size.

+    * If the application consists of a single domain, choose 'intent' as the tuning level.
+If any domain consists of a single intent or any intent has no test files available, choose 'domain' as the tuning level.

 .. _al_strategy_tuning: